 3.4.
-The NTTFC Secretariat established its first Working Group committee and will conduct an orientation for the Working group in September 2015, where agreement was reached on the Working Groups work plan.
+The NTTFC Secretariat established its first Working Group committee and conducted an orientation for the Working group in September 2015, where agreement was reached on the Working Groups work plan.

-3.5.
+3.6.
 Under the auspices of the NTTFC, the Department of Trade (DoT) is conducting a feasibility study for development of an effective and dynamic trade information portal (TIP) in Bhutan.
-A team of international and national consultants will be fielded in October to work with the NTTFC Secretariat, DoT, DRC and other relevant border agencies and develop options and scenarios for a TIP, supported by the TA.
+A team of international and national consultants were fielded in January-February 2016 to work with the NTTFC Secretariat, DoT, DRC and other relevant border agencies and develop options and scenarios for a TIP, supported by the TA.
 The final report and recommendations is currently under consideration by DoT and other relevant agencies of the NTTFC.

 |Stakeholder Communication, Participation, and Consultation|